 More than stories

 Above the Top Stories module we introduced a new feature called the Discover Rail.
-Previously, The Economist had relied on graphic banners to promote other bits content such as podcasts, newsletters, and interactive data pieces.
+Previously, The Economist had relied on graphic banners to promote other bits of content such as podcasts, newsletters, and interactive data pieces.

 Looking to our design principles we wanted to take a content-first approach to promoting either long-running content or content in other formats.
-The result was the discover rail, a slim but prominent module that displays the top three bits of content that aren’t top stories.
+The result was the Discover Rail, a slim but prominent module that displays the top three bits of content that aren’t top stories.
 Things like the popular Covid-19 podcast ‘The Jab’.
 It’s worth noting that this isn’t an original idea, both the New Yorker and the New York Times take this approach to promoting similar kinds of content.